 John found himself in Maurice’s words “in the same places, at the same times, doing the same things, as those who would later be marketed as ‘The Scottish Colourists’ – namely: Samuel J. Peploe [RSA], George Leslie Hunter, Francis C.B.
 Cadell [RSA] and John D. Fergusson.”
 This has led to him sometimes being referred to as The Fifth Colourist.

 Whilst his artistic heritage, as pursued by his father, favoured a dark tonality and landscapes with low horizons and broad expanses of sky and effectively spoke to the 19th century influence of Dutch painting on Scottish art, John was attracted by the modern work of the French Post-Impressionists.

 John spent many painting holidays in France, but even back in Scotland he applied post-impressionist techniques.
 His paintings of Iona and of the Isle of Arran are painted with such a warm palette that they could easily be locations on the South of France.

 Now, after several years intense research, Maurice has pulled his findings together in a limited-edition book titled The Missing Colourist.
 Maurice states that his self-published book which runs to 240 pages with over 160 illustrations “is a limited edition, illustrated biography, and the first detailed examination of JMM’s career – is a compendium of research findings, not an academic treatise– is not a coffee-table book of large illustrations and limited captions.”

-Coincidentally, Dundee Art Society has secured the loan of around 40 of John’s pictures which they will present in an exhibition devoted to his work.
-The exhibition will run at the Society’s Roseangle Gallery in Dundee from 25 June to 23 July 2022.
+Coincidentally, Dundee Art Society secured the loan of around 40 of John’s pictures, which they presented in an exhibition devoted to his work in June 2022.